zarathustra323/omeda/packages/mongodb/README.md

-# Omeda SSR GraphQL Client
+# Omeda MongoDB
-A server-side Apollo GraphQL client factory for accessing the Omeda GraphQL service
+Provides repositories for reading and writing Omeda API data from and to MongoDB